The Price Law Firm

 How to Begin the Divorce Process

-2. Make a list of all assets and liabilities and try to get as many supporting documents for each entry as possible.
+Make a list of all assets and liabilities and try to get as many supporting documents for each entry as possible.
+Make copies and put them in a safe place.
+Anything relating to finances should be included.

-3. Make a budget for yourself and your family, based on current numbers.
-If you expect changes, try to make a future budget for your changed situation.
-Spousal or child support is almost always an issue, so go ahead and prepare a budget to review with your attorney.
+Make a budget for yourself and your family, based on current numbers.
+Since a divorce causes changes, try to make a future budget for your new situation.
+Spousal or child support is almost always an issue, so go ahead and prepare a budget showing your income and expenses to review with your attorney.

-4. Collect your pay records, and your spouse’s pay records, for the last three to six months, including pay stubs, if possible.
+Collect your pay records and your spouse's pay records for the last three to six months, including pay stubs, if possible.
+That includes bonuses and any income other than paychecks, such as dividends.

 • tax returns (last 3 years);